Best sewer line

 How do I know if my sewer line needs to be replaced?

-Signs that your sewer line may need to be replaced include slow drains, frequent clogs, sewage backups, and visible cracks or damage to the line.
+Signs that your sewer line may need replacement include slow drains, frequent clogs, sewage backups, and visible cracks or breaks in the pipe.

 Connect with certified professionals in your area